CloverDX is a new name for CloverETL Learn more

 Data modeling is the process of creating a visual way to describe your business through understanding and clarifying your data requirements and how they underpin business processes.

-Data models are technical in nature but also designed to be simple, and (mostly, but not limited to) visual in nature.
+Data models are technical in nature but also designed to be simple, and (for the most part) visual in nature.
 This means they hit the sweet spot between hard to digest tech-speak and easy to understand everyday terminology.
 Thanks to data models, everyone in your organization can understand and collaborate with your data more effectively.

 Below is an example of a data model from database.answers.org